PSCF-UMPANUMIW/Robot/README.md

 - **C++** - for programming the ESP32 microcontrollers
 - [**PlatformIO**](https://github.com/platformio) - build system for the microcontrollers with the [Arduino](https://github.com/arduino) framework
 - **Flutter and Dart** - for creating the cross-platform GUI application,
-- **Python** - for lidar data visualization as well as hosting the "base station" server
+- **Python** - for lidar data visualization as well as hosting the base station server

----

 ## Authors